Damian Synadinos

 “What do you do?”

 It’s a frequent first question asked at parties, networking events, and bad dates.
-And sadly, the answer often includes the word “just”.
+And unfortunately, the answer is often singular and limiting.
+No one is just one thing.
+You - and everyone else - are actually much More Than That!

-In this session, Damian uses crowd work, humor, improv, personal stories, and more to examine our identities, explore our interests, confront anxiety, and find inspiration from unexpected sources.
-Join him to laugh, learn, and “unjust yourself” as you unlock your true potential and rediscover Who You Are!
+This talk employs crowd work, humor, improv, personal experience, deep research, and more to examine our labels, identities, and interests while confronting anxiety, connecting hidden talents, and finding inspiration in unexpected sources.
+You'll laugh, learn, and unlock your true potential as you rediscover Who You Are!

 Improv(e) Your Testing!